Jeiwan/uniswapv3-book/src/milestone_3/slippage-protection.md

         ...
 ```

 `amount0Min` and `amount1Min` are the amounts that are calculated based on slippage tolerance.
 They must be smaller than the desired amounts, with the gap controlled by the slippage tolerance setting.
-Liquidity provider expect to provide amounts not smaller than `amount0Min` and `amount1Min`.
+The liquidity provider expects to provide amounts not smaller than `amount0Min` and `amount1Min`.

 Next, we calculate $\sqrt{P_{lower}}$, $\sqrt{P_{upper}}$, and liquidity:
 ```solidity